Itera/ada-django-kurs/__tasks__/optional/task2_duration/README.md

 The next step is to add the duration value for a few recipes, such that we can display the duration in our application.
 To do this, we will use the Django admin panel.
 This is a page where you, among other things, can see and edit all the content in your database.

-Head over to _/admin_, and log in with username XXX and password YYY.
+Head over to _/admin_, and log in with username _XXX_ and password _YYY_.
 Navigate to `Recipes`, and then click on a recipe you want to add `duration` to.
 Fill in a duration value, for instance "30 min", and save the changes.
 Repeat this a few times such that we have some testdata.

 Once you have created the testdata for the `duration` field, open `detail.html`.
 Add a `<p>` tag containing our new duration variable, like we have done previously for `description` and `ingredients`.
 If you are unsure where to place it, you could for instance render it under the recipe title or under the description title.
 Note that for the recipes that do _not_ have the `duration` field, Django will just render an empty `<p>` tag.
 If you would like to see the duration value when browsing for recipes, you could repeat these steps in `index.html` as well.